giantswarm/docs/src/content/ui-api/observability/prometheus/volume-size/index.md

 In an other hand, if you have large clusters with lots of traffic, and so lots of metrics to store, you might like to set a larger size for each Prometheus volume.

 ## How can I resize Prometheus volume
-The Prometheus volume size can be set in the cluster CR by a dedicated annotation `monitoring.giantswarm.io/prometheus-volume-size`
+The Prometheus volume size can be set on the cluster CR using the dedicated annotation `monitoring.giantswarm.io/prometheus-volume-size`

 Three values are possible:
-* `small`
+* `small` = 30 Gi
-* `medium`
+* `medium` = 100 Gi
-* `large`
+* `large` = 200 Gi

-`small` represents 30Gi, `medium` represents 100Gi and `large` represents 200Gi.

-`medium` is the default value, it means if the annotation doesn't exist, so the volume size will be 100Gi.
+`medium` is the default value, so if the annotation is not set, so the volume size will be created a size of 100Gi.

-Below is an example of a cluster CR that defines a small Prometheus volume:
+Below is an example of a cluster CR defining a small Prometheus volume:
 ```
 apiVersion: cluster.x-k8s.io/v1alpha2
 kind: Cluster